PyDataKL/pydatakl.github.io/content/posts/speaker-spotlight_dr-vinod-ramachandran/index.md

 ### How to get into Data Science

-**When contemplating a potential career switch to data science, which of the two is more important: obtaining a formal qualification or practical experience such as side projects?"**
+**When contemplating a potential career switch to data science, which of the two is more important: a formal qualification or practical experience such as side projects?**

 Arguably, practical experience matters more, but hiring managers wouldn't be able to assess this unless you have some tangible output that serves as a performance indicator such as a published project.
 Formal qualifications are basically "outsourcing" the assurance that a candidate has been trained in specific tasks related to the field.